asm0028/S4B_SearchCleanInform/README.md

 *bisonCleanCSV* is capable of cleaning the generated CSV file from *bisonSearchandCSV*, if desired.
 The user can decide which field to filter, resulting in the removal of all records that possess nothing in that field.
 A new cleaned CSV, *bisonCSV.cleaned.CSV* is created, only containing records that passed the filtering step.
 Multiple options may be selected for specific filtering.

 Each option's cleaning ability is defined by the function *action(column)*, where column refers to the cleaning option's column in the CSV.
 When an option is selected, an intermediate file *bisonCSV.cleaned.int.csv* is opened.
-A for loop checks each row in the column of the option for "-", and if "-" is not present that row is written into the new intermediate file.
+A for loop checks each row in the column of the option for a blank space, and if a blank is not present that row is written into the new intermediate file.
 Once the loop has iterated through each record, the intermediate is renamed into *bisonCSV.cleaned.csv*.
 If no options are selected *bisonCSV.csv* and *bisonCSV.cleaned.csv* will contain the same contents.

 This script may also be run individually, and if run should be used as such: